jpuritz/BIO_594_2019/Final_Assignment/Matias_Final_Project/Orbicella_Files/Orbicella_Project.md

 The option -e specifies the 5’ restriction site, -i states the format of the input sequences.The -r option tells the program to fix cut sites and barcodes that have up to 1-2 mutations in them.
 This can be changed with the --barcode\_dist flag.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Now copy the demultiplexed files from dir A\_H5FYWBGXY and B\_HCFMGBGXY to a new dir and change to in
+Now copy the demultiplexed files from dir A\_H5FYWBGXY and B\_HCFMGBGXY to a new dir and change to it
 =====================================================================================================

     mkdir Libraries_A_B